Doctoral Supervisor Training – Become the next SUPERvisor!

 Understand and know how to manage own emotions in the workplace

-Awareness of other people's emotions and consider these when communicating with others
+Increase awareness of other people’s emotions and needs

 Apply concepts of emotional intelligence to improve their communication skills, especially when giving feedback, resolving conflicts and or motivating a team

-Implement principles in different case situations
+Implement NVC principles in different case situations

 Module 3 | Basics Leadership: Giving and Receiving Feedback, Clarification of Expectations